 U.S. foreign-trade zones (FTZs or Zones) are the domestic equivalents of what are internationally known as ‘free-trade zones.’
 They are usually located in areas with geographic trade advantages, such as major seaports, international airports, and national frontiers.
 Within FTZs, company goods can be unloaded, manufactured, reassembled, tested, sampled, processed, repackaged, and re-exported without the intervention of U.S. customs authorities.
 Only when goods are moved outside a Zone do they become subject to U.S. customs duties.
 Zone status may also make sites eligible for state and local tax benefits.
 A Foreign Trade Zone is located in Haltom City on property owned by Mercantile off of Beach Street.

 Designated projects are eligible to apply for state sales and use tax refunds on qualified expenditures.
 The level and amount of refund is related to the capital investment and jobs created or retained at the qualified business site.
 The program is administered through the Texas Comptroller.
-For more information visit this link.
+For more information see:

 A freeport exemption is a property tax exemption.
 Freeport property includes various types of property that are detained in Texas for a short period of time (175 days or less) to be transported out of Texas.
 The county, city and school district participate.
 This is administered by the Tarrant Appraisal District.